 Dedicated staff members

-1. Member States shall ensure that competent authorities have an adequate number of competent staff members dedicated to handling reports, while respecting confidentiality of persons reporting on breaches.
-Dedicated staff members shall receive specific training for the purposes of handling reports.
+1. Member States shall ensure that competent authorities have an adequate number of competent staff members dedicated to handling reports,.
+Dedicated staff members shall receive specific training for the purposes of handling reports, and shall comply with the confidentiality requirements provided for under this Directive.

 2. Dedicated staff members shall exercise the following functions: